CNES/Pandora/doc/sources/userguide/pandora_data.rst

    Attributes:
        offset_row_col:  0

-These pixels will have bit 0 set, *The point is invalid: left image edge*, in the :left:`validity_mask` and will be assigned the *border_disparity* ( configurable in the json configuration file , see :left:`resize_parameters`  ) in the disparity maps.
+These pixels will have bit 0 set, *The point is invalid: left image edge*, in the :ref:`validity_mask` and will be assigned the *border_disparity* ( configurable in the json configuration file , see :ref:`resize_parameters`  ) in the disparity maps.

 Right image